 Marketing people often complain that it's difficult to communicate with their IT counterparts — whether management or technical staff — and IT people often complain that marketing people aren't very good at articulating exactly what they need.
 Each group may find the other's language a bit foreign and intimidating.
 The language they both should be speaking is the language of experience.

 The responsibility for bridging this communication gap lies with both marketing and IT.
 Translate “marketing talk” and “geek speak” to simple, relatable terms.
 Even better, take the time to learn some of the other's lingo to further facilitate communication.
 Focus every conversation around shared business goals and priorities that serve the customer experience, rather than the knowledge gaps that exist on either side.
-Doing so will minimise any confusion, reduce frustration and keep everyone focused on the end goal investing in and implementing technology that will yield real, measurable results.
+Doing so will minimize any confusion, reduce frustration, and keep everyone focused on the end goal investing in and implementing technology that will yield real, measurable results.
 After all, there's no language more commonly understood than bottom-line revenue.

 4. Focus on results.

 It's said that the only constant is change.
 That's especially true when it comes to marketing strategy and innovation in the digital age.
-There's a never-ending drumbeat of new technologies, apps and systems to help attract, connect and engage with customers.
+There's a never-ending drumbeat of new technologies, apps, and systems to help attract, connect, and engage with customers.